Ever come across the word “riders” in an insurance brochure, and wondered why it’s there considering you’re not buying motorbike insurance?

 Think of it as a double scoop of ice cream: the bottom scoop is MediShield Life and the additional scoop is Integrated Shield Plan (IP).

 Once you have an IP, you can also add riders on top of your ice cream to make it even better.
-Some common riders for health insurance include:
+A common rider for health insurance include:

 - Co-payment riders